FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 Does time have to be linear?
 How do you measure a year?
 [In daylights?
 In midnights?
 In cups of coffee?](https://www.youtube.com/watch?v=wsj15wPpjLY)

 Can you make time interactive?
 You can look in `screen_test.py` for examples for how to use the buttons.
+I made this interactive by asking for user input on their step goal for the day.
+Then I used that number to display the # of steps a person should have walked by now, assuming they are awake from 8am - 8pm (12 hours) and walk a uniform amount each hour.

 **A copy of your code should be in your Lab 2 Github repo.**